 MarsBux Technologies, LLC's primary mission is to develop Project Notai, its advanced expert system.
-Using the computer languages, Python3 and Cypher Query Language, the Linux operating system, Ubuntu, the Neo4j graph database, and other open source software tools, Notai is expected to solve problems previously considered too difficult for traditional methods.
+Using the computer languages, Python and Cypher Query Language, Linux, the Neo4j graph database, and other open source software tools, Notai is expected to solve problems previously considered too difficult for traditional methods.
 Once operational, the first application assigned to Notai would likely be that of software development.
 This task will allow the system to determine the optimal way to create expert systems across a variety of disciplines.
 A proof of concept that a program can autonomously write code was documented in the 2015 Amazon Kindle book called, The Omicron Code Engine ― Implemented in Dyalog APL for the Raspberry Pi.
 When this simple system was presented with a data conversion problem, it sought the optimal solution, then wrote and stored that code.
 When subsequent requests were made of it, the software would first refer to code that it had previously written.
 The ideal approach was to first assign it simple problems, and then use those results to solve more complex ones.
 In this way, short segments of code would be combined to form a solution path for more sophisticated requests.
 Although it worked well, the Omicron Code Engine had serious limitations.
 It was written in Dyalog APL, a non-ASCII computer language requiring special keyboard mappings.
 Dyalog APL is not open source, but was offered free to non-commercial users of the Raspberry Pi computer.
 File sharing proved difficult and interfacing to the internet was impossible.
 Essentially, Dyalog APL on the Raspberry Pi operated within its own silo.
 To be a commercial success, any expert system has to be written in a more appropriate language and implemented on a better computer system.
 Moreover, a programming expert system should be able to browse the wealth of written code stored online at developer sites like Github, not being dependent solely upon its developer for information.
 Similarly, other expert systems based on Notai should access information present online to build its expertise.
 Besides allowing Notai to be an expert programmer, what other kinds of expert systems might it develop?
 By analyzing musical compositions from online sources, the system should be able to compose music of its own.
 As expected, it might require some parameters to guide its process.
 Does the user want something classical or contemporary?
 After the style of what composer should the music be written?
 More profitable applications for an expert system, however, might be found in the areas of finance, medicine, science, and technology.
 In medicine, for example, it should be able to design drugs specific to curing certain diseases, or altering an existing drug's molecular structure to mitigate its undesired side effects.
 The applications of Notai as an expert system seem limitless.

 Operationally, the software in Project Notai must be able to: ► Write and test scripts in Python3 or other computer languages ► Implement a database in the graph database, Neo4j ► Be able to query or store data to that database using Cypher ► Scrape source code and data from the Internet ► Organize and optimize information using JSON ► Implement problem-solving algorithms and machine learning ► Save and access secure and distributed files using IPFS ► Interface meaningfully with the user or another server